The ICRP headquarters office, the seat of the Scientific Secretariat, is in Ottawa, Canada.

-StructureICRP is comprised of a Main Commission, a Scientific Secretariat, five standing Committees (on Effects, Doses, Medicine, Application, and the Environment), and a series of Task Groups and Working Parties.
+ICRP is comprised of the Main Commission, the Scientific Secretariat, four standing Committees (Committee 1 on Effects, Committee 2 on Doses, Committee 3 on Medicine, and Committee 4 on Application), and a series of Task Groups.

-The Work of ICRPIn preparing its recommendations, ICRP considers the fundamental principles and quantitative bases upon which appropriate radiation protection measures can be established, while leaving to the various national protection bodies the responsibility of formulating the specific advice, codes of practice, or regulations that are best suited to the needs of their individual countries.
+In preparing its recommendations, ICRP considers the fundamental principles and quantitative bases upon which appropriate radiation protection measures can be established, while leaving to the various national protection bodies the responsibility of formulating the specific advice, codes of practice, or regulations that are best suited to the needs of their individual countries.

 ICRP has published well over one hundred publications on all aspects of radiological protection.
 Most address a particular area within radiological protection, but a handful of publications, the so-called fundamental recommendations, each describe the overall system of radiological protection.
 The system of radiological protection is based on the current understanding of the science of radiation exposures and effects, and value judgements.
 These value judgements take into account societal expectations, ethics, and experience gained in application of the system.
 As the understanding of the science and societal expectations have evolved over time, so too has the system of radiological protection.
 As well, the recommendations continue to take into account novel uses of radiation in medicine and other fields to help ensure an adequate level of safety under all circumstances.